LimitPoint/ScaleVideo/README.md

 3. **frameRate: Int32** - The desired frame rate of the scaled video.

+4. **expedited:Bool** - Option to estimate video frame count and scale factor for desired duration.

-4. **destination: String** - The path of the scaled video file.
+5. **destination: String** - The path of the scaled video file.

-5. **progress** - A handler that is periodically executed to send progress images and values.
+6. **progress** - A handler that is periodically executed to send progress images and values.

-6. **completion** - A handler that is executed when the operation has completed to send a message of success or not.
+7. **completion** - A handler that is executed when the operation has completed to send a message of success or not.

 Example usage is provided in the code: